 The Bachelor's (B.A.)
-Level assesses the core life skills of a student/dog team, and includes a knowledge assessment of the student's understanding of basic dog handling and care.
+Level assesses the core life skills of a student/dog team.

 The Master's (M.A.)
 Level assesses the life skills of a student/dog team with distractions.

 The Doctorate (Ph.D.)
 Level is the highest level, designed to assess the performance reliability of a dog/student team's life skills.